fybrik/mover/README.md

 1. Make sure the cert-manager operator is installed.
 Either by installing via OpenShift UI or manually via `kubectl apply -f https://github.com/jetstack/cert-manager/releases/download/v0.13.1/cert-manager.yaml`
 2. Create a namespace: `kubectl create ns the-mesh-for-data`
 3. Run the install YAML file: `kubectl apply -f movement_controller.yaml`
+4. When the BatchTransfers are not created in the `the-mesh-for-data` namespace please install the event creator role in that namespace: `kubectl apply -f EventCreatorRole.yaml` (please adapt namespace in file)
-4. Run some example BatchTransfers (please adapt template): `kubectl apply -f batchtransfer.yaml`
+5. Run some example BatchTransfers (please adapt template): `kubectl apply -f batchtransfer.yaml`

 If you want to test with your own image make sure to update either the environment variable `MOVER_IMAGE` in the controller deployment or the `spec.image` in the BatchTransfer definition.